milenazuccarelli/zim/_posts/2017-10-17-first-ideas.markdown

 title:  "Research and initial ideas"
 date:   2017-10-17 16:43:23 +0200
 categories: ideas
-thumbnail: "/assets/img/thumb.jpg"
+thumbnail: "/zim/assets/img/thumb.jpg"
 circle: b
 ---

-1. Research and initial ideas
+<h3>1.
+Research and initial ideas</h3>

 I’ve been looking at and reading a lot of performance art recently.
 It seems to be more dynamic and in a lot of cases directly involves the audience.
 I’m interested more in the interaction between the audience/participant/viewer than the work itself.